→ →

 New members join an open-market with a neutral credit balance.
 Fulfilling someone’s needs generates positive credit, while the other person incurs an equal amount of negative credit (debt).
 Therefore, every credit is counterbalanced by an equal and opposite debt, maintaining the sum of all debt and credit in the system always at zero.

-The extent to which a member can incur debt or accumulate credit is primarily determined by the overall economic activity of the open market and the individual's activity level on the open market.
-Moreover, these credit limits can be collectively defined by the participants of each open market.
+The extent to which a member can incur debt or accumulate credit is primarily determined by the overall economic activity of the plural market and the individual's activity level on the plural market.
+Moreover, these credit limits can be collectively defined by the participants of each plural market.
 Generally, credit access is determined by trust in the member's ability to settle their debt or their willingness to spend the positive credit back to zero.
-New members typically start with tighter limits, which are progressively relaxed as they participate in the open market.
+New members typically start with tighter limits, which are progressively relaxed as they participate in the plural market.

 Exchange rates for goods and services are user-determined.
 Different credit denominations lead to unique market dynamics.
 For instance, exchange rates mirroring those of a national currency would emulate traditional market dynamics, while simplified credit denominations (e.g., all products valued at 1 credit) would be more akin to facilitating a barter system.